Double affine Hecke algebras and congruence groups: Introduction

 One consequence of Theorem \ref{state2} is that it readily identifies the number of possible independent Hecke parameters for each double affine Artin group.
 We call the Hecke algebras that depend on the largest possible number of independent parameters generic Hecke algebras.
 Just as for any other Coxeter braid algebra, this number is the number of connected components of the diagram obtained from the Coxeter diagram by erasing all multiple edges.
 For each double affine Coxeter diagram this number of connected components is recorded in Table \ref{table: generic-parameters}.

-The Hecke algebras are defined as quotients of the $\F$-group algebras of $\B(\dddot{X}_n)$, $\B(\ddot{X}_n)$, and $\B(\dddot{C}_n^*)$ (where $\F$ is the field of parameters) by imposing quadratic relations on the generators associated to the nodes in the double Coxeter diagrams.
-The generic Hecke parameters are denoted by $\bH(\dddot{X}_n)$, $\bH(\ddot{X}_n)$, and $\bH(\dddot{C}_n^*)$.
-The double affine Hecke algebras associated to (reduced or nonreduced) affine root systems are obtained from $\bH(\dddot{X}_n)$, $\bH(\ddot{X}_n)$, and $\bH(\dddot{C}_n^*)$ by setting Hecke parameters equal according to the structure of affine Weyl group orbits on the affine root system in question.
+The Hecke algebras are defined as quotients of the $\F$-group algebras of $\B(\DDDot{X}_n)$, $\B(\fH{X}_n)$, and $\B(\DDot{C}_n)$ (where $\F$ is the field of parameters) by imposing quadratic relations on the generators associated to the nodes in the double Coxeter diagrams.
+The generic Hecke algebras are denoted by $\bH(\DDDot{X}_n)$, $\bH(\fH{X}_n)$, and $\bH(\DDot{C}_n)$.
+Using this definition and Theorem \ref{state2}, we derive in Theorem \ref{thm: cherednik-presentation} the conventional presentation of double affine Hecke algebras \cites{MacAff, StoKoo-2}.
+The double affine Hecke algebras associated to (reduced or nonreduced) affine root systems are obtained from $\bH(\DDDot{X}_n)$, $\bH(\fH{X}_n)$, and $\bH(\DDot{C}_n)$ by setting Hecke parameters equal according to the structure of affine Weyl group orbits on the affine root system in question.
 Table \ref{table: parameters} lists this specialization of parameters for each affine root system.
-We note that the double affine Hecke algebras associated to the affine root systems $A_{2n}^{(2)}$, $(BC_n, C_n)$, $(C_n^\vee, BC_n)$ (and until recently \cite{StoKoo-2} $(B_n, B_n^\vee)$, $(C_2, C_2^\vee)$) were previously missing from the literature.
+We note that the generic double affine Hecke algebras associated to the affine root systems $A_{2n}^{(2)}$, $(BC_n, C_n)$, $(C_n^\vee, BC_n)$ (and until recently \cite{StoKoo-2} $(B_n, B_n^\vee)$, $(C_2, C_2^\vee)$) were previously missing from the literature.